 Objectives and Content

-- report the main ideas, theories, methods and results of a selected theme or research topic in meteorology
+¿ has detailed knowledge of the main ideas, theories, methods, and results of a selected theme or research topic in meteorology

 Required Previous Knowledge

 Bachelor in meteorology and oceanography, Bachelor's degree in Climate, Atmosphere and Ocean Physics or equivalent programs.